vlucas/toystore/README.md

 Reset the whole store to the provided object.
 Commonly used for testing and/or resetting the store to the default state.

+NOTE: This will trigger all watchers because all keys will change, so if you also want to remove all the watchers before using reset(), call **unwatchAll()**.

 ```javascript
 store.reset({ is_cool: true, is_quality: true, user: false });